Coin Speak: 10 Coin Terms You Need To Know (And They’ll Help You Sound Like A Real Numismatist!)

 Important Coin Terms You Need To Know

-OK, let me blunt — you’ll need to know plenty more than just these 10 coin terms to really understand what you’ll need to know about coin collecting.
+OK, I’ll be honest — you’ll need to know plenty more than just these 10 coin phrases if you want to understand everything there is to know about coin collecting.

-However, these are 10 coin terms and phrases I think you really need to master early on.
+But the following 10 coin words and phrases are the ones I think you need to master early on.

-They’re vital to your grasping some key coin concepts, will help you avoid making some major mistakes, and you can build on your knowledge of these coin terms as you go along in the hobby.
+After that, you can build on your knowledge of these coin terms as you go along in the hobby!

 Numismatist